nuclex-shared-cpp/Nuclex.ThinOrm.Native/ReadMe.md

   - **Platforms:** Cross-platform, developed on Linux, will eventually receive testing on Windows.

-Nuclex.Database.Native
+Nuclex.ThinOrm.Native
 ======================

-This library implements a "thin" ORM that grants you full controls over how queries will be constructed, avoiding convenience abstractions such as active record, lazy-loading proxy collections or automatic cascading.
+This library implements a "thin" ORM that grants you full control over how queries will be constructed, avoiding convenience abstractions such as active record, lazy-loading proxy collections or automatic cascading.
 It is inspired by LinqToDb for .NET, though, as of now, it still requires you to